A-Garg/ACS-machinelearning/README.md

 * class weight
 * gamma, if kernel is RBF (radial basis function)
 * degree, if kernel is polynomial

+When tested on the AMI-optima dataset, the imputed values were the mean of available values:
+* Age: 68.3
+* Peak creatinine: 120.3
+* LVEF: 60.0
+For categorical variables, the most common category was imputed.

 For the `fulldata.pickle` file, the serialized (pickled) objects are, in order:
 1. all gridsearch classifiers (sklearn.model_selection.GridSearchCV object)